SebMace/chess-manager/README.md

 # chess-manager
 A chess manager to organize your games and results.

+A TDD Sandbox.

-Together with **Valentina Jemuović (Cupać) ** and her sister **Jelena Cupać**, I’m following a training program designed to help me develop a fully TDD-compliant application using **Chess Manager**.
+Together with **Valentina Jemuović (Cupać)** and her sister **Jelena Cupać**, I’m following a training program designed to help me develop a fully TDD-compliant application using **Chess Manager**.
 This project serves as a "sandbox" where I will apply and refine the best practices of **Software Craftsmanship**.
 Contributions are welcome, provided they strictly adhere to these principles.

 ## Why Chess Manager?